Continuing Education Activity

 In the 5th century B.C., Hippocrates first propounded his theory of humorism to describe the different temperaments.
 This idea postulated that human behavior could be categorized into four distinct temperaments, black bile, sanguine (blood), yellow bile, and phlegm, which in turn correlated with the four elements earth, air, fire, and water, respectively.
 Hippocrates further elaborated on his theory by describing black bile as melancholic, sanguine as optimistic, yellow bile as irritable and choleric, and phlegm as apathetic.
-Derivations of this initial theory would be alluded to up until the 20th century, as seen by the descriptive terms, melancholic, sanguine, and choleric used by Emil Kraepelin to describe his "manic-depressive patients."
-Eventually, formal attempts to list personality types occurred via the production of the Diagnostic and Statistical Manual of Mental Disorders (DSM) I in 1952, which listed seven "personality disturbances."
-This list was lengthened and then condensed over the subsequent three editions of DSMs, finally settling on a list of ten personality disorders, which is seen in the most recent edition of DSM (DSM V).
-According to the most recent consensus, personality disorders are explained as chronic maladaptive behavior patterns that are inflexible, pervasive, and lead to social isolation and distress.
+Derivations of this initial theory would be alluded to up until the 20th century, as seen by the descriptive terms, melancholic, sanguine, and choleric used by Emil Kraepelin to describe his manic-depressive patients.
+Eventually, formal attempts to list personality types occurred via the production of the Diagnostic and Statistical Manual of Mental Disorders (DSM) I in 1952, which listed seven personality disturbances.
+This list was alternately lengthened and condensed over the subsequent three editions of DSMs, ultimately precipitating the ten personality disorders seen in the most recent edition of DSM (DSM V).
+According to the most recent consensus, personality disorders are explained as chronic maladaptive behavior patterns that are inflexible, pervasive, and lead to social dysfunction and distress.

-Although not much is definitively known regarding the etiology, it is assumed that heritability significantly contributes to the schizoid personality disorder diathesis.
+Although unequivocal data is sparse regarding the etiology of schizoid personality disorder, it is assumed that heritability significantly contributes to its diathesis.
 Twin studies using self-report questionnaires have estimated heritability rates for schizoid personality disorder to be about 30%.
 It is unknown which environmental factors, if any, contribute to this disorder.

-Schizoid personality disorder is a chronic life long behavior pattern, stemming from childhood.
+Schizoid personality disorder is a chronic lifelong behavior pattern, stemming from childhood.
 As stated before, there is a suggested heritability to the disorder, but specific genetic causes have not been identified.
-Specific anatomic abnormalities (localized brain lobe legions) and biochemical or neurotransmitter associated diseases are suggested in the literature to have a role in the development of this disorder; however, these are purely speculative at this point.
+Specific anatomic abnormalities (localized brain lobe lesions) and biochemical or neurotransmitter-associated diseases are suggested in the literature to have a role in the development of this disorder; however, these are purely speculative at this point.

-It is unlikely that a person with a schizoid personality disorder will present in the clinical setting of his own volition unless prompted by family, or as a result of a co-occurring disorder, such as depression.
+It is unlikely that a person with schizoid personality disorder will present in the clinical setting of his own volition unless prompted by family or some psychiatric sequelae precipitating from the disorder, such as depression.
 As with most personality disorders, the behavior is in synchrony with the ego, and thus the patient does not acknowledge the need to adapt his or her behavior.
 Individuals afflicted with personality disorders tend to externalize their problems, viewing others as the etiology of any conflict.
-If, by chance, a person with schizoid personality disorder presents in the clinical setting, DSM V has outlined specific diagnostic criteria for the clinician to use for evaluation.
+If by chance, a person with schizoid personality disorder presents in the clinical setting, DSM V has outlined specific diagnostic criteria for the clinician to use for evaluation.
 A pronounced blunted affect will immediately be observable on presentation.
-The patient will be disengaged, aloof, and will most likely diminish symptomatology.
+Furthermore, the patient is likely to be disengaged, aloof, and minimize symptomatology.

 Diagnostic Criteria for Schizoid Personality Disorder as Outlined in DSM V

-There is no treatment modality approved for the management of schizoid personality disorder.
-That said, some studies suggest that psychotherapy can help improve the reclusive nature of this disorder.
+There is no treatment modality, yet, approved for the management of schizoid personality disorder.
+In spite of this, some studies suggest that psychotherapy can help improve the reclusive nature of this disorder.
 Pharmacotherapy may be an option to treat co-morbid disease states, such as depression.
 It is the duty of the clinician to tactfully highlight and make salient the patient's maladaptive behavioral patterns, and, in the indelible words of Freud, "make the unconscious conscious."
 Ideally, the clinician will encourage the patient to implement new behavior to counteract his innate maladaptive impulses.
 Unfortunately, schizoid personality disorder has been almost virtually ignored in comparison to other personality disorders, and thus treatment options are scant and insufficiently studied.

 As with most personality disorders, diagnostic features of schizoid personality disorder overlap with other personality disorders.
 These include:

-As mentioned in the introduction, personality disorders are chronic and pervasive, and therefore, associated with dire prognoses.
-Ideally, the patient will acquiesce to long term psychotherapy and sufficiently engage without experiencing significant periods of truancy.
+As mentioned in the introduction, personality disorders are chronic and pervasive, and, therefore, associated with suboptimal prognoses.
+Ideally, the patient will acquiesce to long-term psychotherapy and sufficiently engage without experiencing significant periods of truancy.
 Even then, it is unlikely the patient will ever experience significant joy in social engagement.

-Commonly identified as a heritable disorder, the best practices for obviating this disorder are not well known.
+Commonly identified as a heritable disorder, practices to obviate and prevent the disorder are not lacking.
 Once the disorder is identified, the clinician should educate the family regarding the nature of the disorder, and ask for patience along with unconditional positive regard, for the best possible outcomes.

 Schizoid personality disorder can result in serious psychiatric sequelae if left unrecognized and untreated.
 Thus, it is of paramount importance that the interprofessional care team work cohesively as a unit to identify at-risk patients.
 Patients with a schizoid personality disorder will diminish affective symptomatology, leading to possible misdiagnosis.
 Insight from the medical team who are most in contact with the patient can prove invaluable to the clinician in determining the proper treatment plan for the patient.